GandhiCloudLab/envizi-turbo-integration-tutorial/readme.md

 <img src="images/01-connector-7-1-2.png">

-2. Leave all the fileds as it is.
+2. Leave all the fields as it is.

 <img src="images/01-connector-7-2.png">
 <img src="images/01-connector-7-3.png">